Siete Nuevo median real estate price is $206,115, which is less expensive than 70.6% of Texas neighborhoods and 79.5% of all U.S. neighborhoods.

 In addition, single parenting is hard.
 But you don't have to tell the Siete Nuevo neighborhood about it; they already know.
 21.2% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.6% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-Also, the Siete Nuevo neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Siete Nuevo neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.

 Did you know that the Siete Nuevo neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 98.0% of this neighborhood's residents have Mexican ancestry.